bodleian/image-processing/docs/digital_preservation.rst

 By default it checks:

 - the JP2 is valid (using `jpylyzer`_)
-- the JP2 can be converted back into a TIFF with no loss
+- the JP2 can be converted back into a TIFF, which
-- this TIFF has the same pixels as the source TIFF (or the TIFF we converted from the source JPEG)
+    - has the same pixels as the source TIFF (or the TIFF we converted from the source JPEG)
-- this TIFF has the same colour profile and mode as the source image
+    - has the same colour profile and mode as the source image

 .. _Jpylyzer: http://jpylyzer.openpreservation.org/